DSJamwal2004/redrob-ranker/README.md

 Top 100 selected
 ```

-Single-stage retrieval was intentionally chosen to avoid unnecessary complexity.
+Single-stage retrieval was intentionally chosen to avoid unnecessary complexity while still scaling efficiently.

+---

+## Explanation / Reasoning Layer

+Every shortlisted candidate includes a deterministic reasoning string that is built from actual profile signals.
+The reasoning avoids hallucination and focuses on recruiter-friendly evidence such as:

+- job title relevance,
+- shipping evidence,
+- experience level,
+- domain match,
+- skill depth,
+- logistics fit,
+- and consistency checks.

+This makes the ranking interpretable and easier to trust.

 ---